andriivmnd/tg-sticker-downloader/readme.md

 # Telegram sticker downloader

-This script allows you to download stickers to Telegram by sending them to the bot, after which they are converted into common files for printing by the /img command
+This script allows you to download stickers from Telegram by sending them to a bot, after which they are converted into regular files for printing using the /img command